AlexMR2000/Cocktail_Robot_Dashboard/README.md

 This project incorporates the following components:

-1. Simulator: In fact, the CPEE process simulates the cocktail robot's actions in its typical working environment.
-That is: Setting up the robot, receiving and accepting orders, preparing and serving cocktails and shutting down.
+1. Simulator: The CPEE process serves as a simulator that generates data on the actions of the cocktail robot in its typical working environment.
+This means: setting up the robot, receiving and accepting orders, preparing and serving cocktails and switching off.
+Please refer to the next chapter for further information.
-3. Logger: The Python script persist_logs_in_sqlite.py serves as an  interface between CPEE's logging interface and the backend.
-Event logs that are produced as long as the Simulator is running are parsed and persisted in a SQLite database that is located on my account on the "lehre" server.
+3. Logger: The Python script `persist_logs_in_sqlite.py` serves as an interface between the logging interface of CPEE and the backend.
+Event logs that are generated while the simulator is running are parsed and persisted in a SQLite database located on my account on the server ["lehre.bpm.in.tum.de"](https://lehre.bpm.in.tum.de/~ge49vav/).
-4. Dashboard Backend: The Python script backend_cocktail_dashboard encorporates a Flask Python Web Framework that prepares relevant logs as soon as new logs are written in the database.
-Hence, it constantly scans the database for updates to send new data to the Frontend.
+4. Dashboard Backend: The Python script `backend_cocktail_dashboard` includes a Flask Python web framework that prepares relevant logs as soon as new logs are written to the database.
+It therefore constantly searches the database for updates in order to send new data to the frontend.
-5. Dashboard Frontend: This html script visualizes the logs in a user-friendly and comprehensive way enabling developer and non-developer to gain an overview about the cocktail robot's status and various relevant statistics.
-The Dashboard is view-only which aligns with the project's requirements.
+5. Dashboard Frontend: This html script visualizes the logs in a user-friendly and comprehensive way that allows developers and non-developers to get an overview of the status of the cocktail robot and various relevant statistics.
+The dashboard is limited to view-only functionalities, which meets the requirements of the project.

-### CPEE Model

-The [CPEE Model](https://github.com/AlexMR2000/Cocktail_Dashboard/blob/main/cpee_model/CPEE_Cocktail_Dashboard_Process.xml) serves as Simulator and placeholder for more detailed (sub-)processes.
-It is designed to be extended in future projects.
-In this project, the basic functionalities of a cocktail robot are implemented consisting of the following actions:
-- Setting up
-- Getting an order
-- Checking whether there are sufficient ingredients
-- If yes: Preparing and serving the cocktail
-- If no: Filling up the ingredients
-- Waiting for new orders
-- Shutting down
-These basic functionalities are extended by optional (random) process legs such as random shut-downs (and reboots) of the robot or handling of orders that are impossible to fulfill.

-The process is steered by various data elements that track the ingredients status, which order is currently being processed, and whether the robot did successfully boot (setup).
-A single process instance (uniquely identified by the `instance_uuid`) stands for a single robot.
-Note that the CPEE model is designed to be scalable in a simple manner.
-As the dashboard doesn't rely on the processes' data elements but rather on annotations associated with different process elements, the dashboard is robust agains changes of names of single data elements, for instance.

 ## Installation